Berkhamsted: Modern era

 with brush making as an offshoot of the timber industry.
-The canal trade stimulated the economy of the town, and Berkhamsted became a centre for the construction of the barges needed for the canal trades.
-A boatyard for building canal barges and other boats was one of three important boatyards in Hertfordshire.
-This site, next to the canal, is the location of the Berkhamsted Canadian totem pole.
+The canal trade stimulated the economy of the town and Berkhamsted became a centre for the construction of the barges needed for the canal trades.
+A boatyard for building canal barges and other boats was one of three important boatyards in Hertfordshire; this site, next to the canal, is the location of the Berkhamsted Canadian totem pole.
 The construction of the canal had helped to drain the marshy areas along the valley of the River Bulbourne and the area was developed into watercress beds.
-William Cooper was a vetinary surgeon who arrived in Berkhamsted in the early 1840s and experimented in treatments for scab in sheep.
+William Cooper was a veterinary surgeon, who arrived in Berkhamsted in the early 1840s and experimented in treatments for scab in sheep.
 He formulated an innovative arsenic and sulphur sheep dip.
 Henry Lane's nurseryman business, founded in 1777, became one of the largest employers in the town in the 19th century.
 Wood's Ironworks was set up in 1826 by James Wood.

-Utilities in the 19th century included a Gasworks installed to provide street lighting in 1849 and later closed in 1959.
+Utilities in the 19th century included a gasworks, installed to provide street lighting in 1849; it was closed in 1959.
 The Great Berkhamsted Waterworks Company was set up in 1864 on the High Street and mains drainage was first supplied in 1898–99, when effective sewerage was installed.